New growth coming out in the early spring

 The branches are very flexible and not brittle like other willows so we rarely see any branch breaking in high winds

 or ice storms (see picture below).
 They do not spread by suckers or seed like other willows can.

 At this time the long-term life of these plants are not known but we have seen

 some over 25 years old and they still look good.
 I always suggest planting

 evergreen trees on the inside of the Austrees so you do have better windbreak protection in

 the winter and long term.
 We have shown a 20% faster growth on evergreens

 planted inside of the Austrees in a windbreak.
 It appears that the

-Austrees with there leaves on in the early spring help by keeping the wind off
+Austrees with there leaves on in the early spring help, by keeping the strong

-of the new growth, protecting the evergreens from the strong spring winds that
+spring winds off of the new growth, protecting the evergreens from wind damage.

 We also do like to plant an Austree 6 ft from the last evergreen in our windbreak rows and some in the middle of our newly planted windbreak.
 The buck deer in the fall